Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 Direct distribution integration with Symphonic Distribution.
 If you’re already releasing there, you save the upload loop.
 Both are on a similar level sonically, with a slight advantage for Symphonic in terms of tonal balance control.

-Is a cutting engineer still necessary for a 250-run?
+Does a cutting engineer make sense for a 250-run?

-Yes, if you plan to keep the release long-term.
+Yes, if you plan to hang onto the release long-term.
 An album that appears in 2026 and is still in record stores in 2030 benefits from the engineer’s input.
 A tour EP that sells out in six months probably won’t.

 Elias Kollböck